amalieshi/Academic-Portfolio/README.md

-**This page will eventually merge into my personal website with a section describing the details of each projects.
+**This page will be eventually merge into my personal website with a section describing the details of each projects.
 Stay in tune!**